Guide to GVM upgrades: what it is and where to get one

 Tare

-Think of tare like your trailer’s kerb weight and you’re home free.
+Think of tare as your trailer’s kerb weight, and you’re home free.
 It’ll include every accessory fitted from the factory but not things like food, water, or your clothes.

 ATM

 ATM is your aggregate trailer mass.
 Think GVM but for your trailer.
-Just like GVM, this is the maximum it’s ever allowed to weigh, that includes the extra thick quilt set you had to have!
+Just like GVM, this is the maximum it’s ever allowed to weigh.
+That includes the extra thick quilt set you had to have!
+Similar to a GVM upgrade, you can actually get an ATM upgrade for your caravan as well.

 Ball weight

-Getting a GVM upgrade approved is more than just filing some paperwork
+Getting a GVM upgrade approved is more than just filing some paperwork.
+This brand new Toyota 79 Series has received a GVM upgrade from the pros at Superior Engineering.

 That’s great, but what’s the problem?

 All of this is great on paper and reasonably easy to understand.
-The problem is, the margins in some of these areas are paper thin.
+The problem is that the margins in some of these areas are paper thin.
 We’ll keep the maths to a minimum here, but even the absolute workhorse 200 Series LandCruiser just doesn’t add up.
-A mid-spec GXL has a GVM of 3350kg, and a kerb weight of 2740kg.
+A mid-spec GXL has a GVM of 3350kg and a kerb weight of 2740kg.
 That leaves a payload of just 610kg.

 That might sound like a lot, but it doesn’t go that far.
-Throw on the usual list of accessories like a steel bull bar, a winch, storage drawers, fridge, electrical setup, heavier wheels and tyres and maybe a long range fuel tank and that 610kg can quickly get down to 0.
+Throw on the usual list of accessories like a steel bull bar, a winch, storage drawers, fridge, electrical setup, heavier wheels and tyres and maybe a long-range fuel tank and that 610kg can quickly get down to 0.
 Oh, you’ll need to take the weight of fuel and passengers out of that 610kg too.
-It’s not hard to imagine that most 4X4s on the road are over their GVM.
+It’s not hard to imagine that most 4X4s on the road are over their GVM and why a GVM upgrade is now suddenly so appealing.

 An overloaded Mitsubishi Triton towing a 79 Series LandCruiser